elycruz/sjljs/readme-fragments/README-fragment.md

 ##### sjl.createTopLevelPackage (obj {Object}, packageKey {String|undefined}, altFuncKey {String|undefined}, dirPath {String|undefined}) :obj
 Creates a top level `package` on an object that allows you to set members on it which become un-overwrittable (members can be edited but not overwritten) when working on the frontend and when the library is being used within nodejs, this function creates a lazy loader for loading class member *.js and *.json files;  E.g.,

+(ignore whitespace formatting for examples (trying to make examples fit without having the browsers generate scrollbars on github))

 ```
-// FRONTEND and NODEJS USAGE
+// FRONTEND USAGE
 // -------------------------------------------------

 // -------------------------------------------------